norinorin/wordgames/README.md

 ## Spinning it up

-Simply run the binary, or `cargo run`
+Simply run the binary, or `cargo run`.

 ## Demo

 This also works with [PixelSam123's client](https://pixelsam123.github.io/minigames).

 Put `wss://play.norin.me/{ROUTE}` in the server URL box.

 ## Available routes